azulverdosa/squeaky_bones/README.md

 ## General Info

-This is a little mini project of mine that is to build a database of dog and cats with a short list of details.
-The goal for this database is for me to use in applications later that I have on the back burner.
-I would like to open this up for Hactoberfest to allow new developers the chance to make commits.
-There are sone other files that are slightly related to random thoughts I've had for applications.
+This is a little mini project of mine that is going to be used as a database of dog and cats with a short list of details.
+The goal for this database is for me to use in applications in the future that I have on the back burner.
+I am opening this up for Hactoberfest to allow new developers the chance to make commits.
+There are some other files in this same repo that are related to random thoughts I've had for applications.

 ## Project Status